VHRanger/nodevectors/README.md

 The pip package named `graph2vec` is not this one!
 It's some thing from 2015

+### Usage

+The public methods are all exposed in the quick example.
+The documentation is included in the docstrings of the methods, so for instance typing `g2v.fit?` in a Jupyter Notebook will expose the documentation directly.

 ## How does it work?

 We transform the graph into a CSR sparse matrix, and generate the random walks directly on the CSR matrix raw data with optimized Numba JIT'ed code.
 After that, a Word2Vec model is trained on the random walks, as if the walks were the Word2Vec sentences.